-/A. FY 2021-22 expenditures reflect the Governor's budget request.
-FY 2022-23 expenditures will be adopted in future budget legislation.
+/A. FY 2020-21 and FY 2021-22 expenditures reflect all legislation that has passed through both the Colorado House and Senate as of June 18, 2021.
+FY 2022-23 appropriations will be adopted in future budget legislation.
 Therefore, FY 2022-23 expenditures and fund balance projections shown are illustrative only.
 Dollars in millions.